Waiting times for tests and treatment after cancer diagnosis

 Everyone agrees it is unacceptable to wait too long between a diagnosis of cancer and starting treatment.
 In an ideal world, people would start treatment within a month of being diagnosed.
 The Government have set waiting time targets in England and Wales for treating cancer patients.
+Waiting time targets set by the Scottish Government are the same.
 The current targets are

-- No more than 2 months wait between an urgent GP referral for suspected cancer and starting treatment
+- No more than 2 months wait between the date the hospital receives an urgent GP referral for suspected cancer and starting treatment

 - Starting treatment no more than 31 days after the meeting at which you and your doctor agree the treatment plan